TV Tropes Needs Your Help

 - Played straight in Tales of Symphonia.
 Particularly jarring with Colette, whose elbow-length hair was rigid as a board.

 - In the Saints Row series, there is a wide variety of long hairstyles to choose from, ranging from corn rows to dreads to ponytails to straight, elbow-length hair.
 Every single one of these styles is as rigid and stiff as a plank of wood.
 It's particularly noticeable in a cutscene in the second game, where your character is thrown around during a fight with a rival gang leader — his/her hair sticks perfectly to him/her the whole time, no matter how long it is.
 Averted in the third game and onwards, where hair (and a limited selection of clothing) bounces and flops around along with the character.

-- In Alan Wake, Alan's shirts and jacket behave very much like shirts and a jacket — the hood bobs around, coattails and lapels flow in the wind, and it bends realistically.
+- In Alan Wake, Alan's shirts and tweed jacket behave very much like shirts and a tweed jacket — the hood bobs around, coattails and lapels flow in the wind, and the tweed pattern bends realistically.

 - According to the folks at Double Fine, the original main character of Psychonauts, D'artanan, had a big, flowy hat that was "too awesome to animate".